myspc-development/art-test/README.md

 startup.
 Tokens sent by clients **must** include an `exp` claim which controls when the token expires.
 If `PORT` is omitted the server defaults to `3001`.

+For production deployments the server should run behind a TLS‑terminating proxy (such as Nginx) or be updated to serve over HTTPS with valid certificates.
+Define `JWT_SECRET` and optional `PORT` values in your `.env` file and configure the proxy to forward WebSocket requests to this port.
+See [`server/README.md`](server/README.md) for a brief deployment overview.

 #### Troubleshooting

 - **Cannot connect:** ensure the server is running and that clients are using